leoncheng57/Pacman-Project/Pacman/README.md

 * 6/3 - made collision work
 * 6/3 - put some blocks on the board
 * 6/4 - make blocksGrid 2D array and placeBlocks method (now we can put the blocks in for the stage)
+* 6/4 - reorganized methods in MrPacman and Organism so that more of the methods are in the superclass Organism